quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~

 Note: encoder/decoder semantics and stream_id's are implicit in either the
-instruction types or can be logged via other events (e.g.,
+instruction types or can be logged via other events (e.g., http.stream_type_set)
-http.stream_type_updated)

 ### instruction_received
 Importance: Base